SphereEx/test-lab/doc/sysbench-test.md

 3.concurrency test

-in this scenario, change the `THREADS` for 1,20,100,200,500 and 1000 for every single test.Init data one time is enough.
+in this scenario, change the `THREADS` to 1,20,100,200,500 and 1000 for every single test.Init data one time is enough.

 ```
 # init the database